 - 3. The following parameters may be adjusted during acquisition: - Volume size: adjust the volume size.
 An increase of the volume size will reduce the volume rate. - Volume shape: adjust the ratio between the elevation and azimuth widths.
 Changing the volume shape from default will increase the volume rate. - Frame rate: adjust the frame rate.
 There is a trade-off between the frame rate and the image quality. - Elevation tilt: tilt the volume in the elevation plane and change the viewing direction accordingly. - Other parameters: Frequency and Octave. - Angle: display different rendering views. - Layout: display different layout alternatives. - 4.
-Optimize the image quality as necessary (2D Gain, 4D Gain, Volume Optimize and UD Clarity). - If desired, select a Color map to colorize the volume rendering.
+Optimize the image quality as necessary (2D Gain, 4D Gain, Volume Optimize and UD Clarity). - Turn on HD Live display to simulate light propagation and scattering through tissue. - Turn off HD Live and if desired, select a Color map to colorize the volume rendering.
 The Depth color maps use a combination of colors to improve depth perception.

 Press Red or Color Laser lines on the Touch Panel (page 2) to visualize the 2D image locations in the volume rendering.
 The 2D image locations are shown as overlaying red or color coded lines following the surface in the volume rendering.
 The color of the laser lines corresponds to the color coding used for the 2D images.
 5. Press Store to store the acquisition.